patelrajnath/patelrajnath/README.md

 -->

 - 🔭 I’m currently working on Conversational Question Generation.
-- 🤔 I’m looking for help with Batched Beam decoding for Neural MT.
+- 🤔 I’m looking for help with optimized Beam Search decoding (Batched) for Neural MT.